DauMoe/note/interview_question.md

    - PureComponent and ReactComponent trigger re-render whenever props or state of this component is changed
    - **PureComponent will compare props when parent component re-render, ReactComponent is not**

-- React Component lifecycle?
+- React Component lifecycle? refer [here](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)
-   - First, **initial** receive props
-   - Second, **mounting** component will be render and mounted in this phase
+   - Second, **mounting** component will be render and mounted in this phase (constructor, getDerivedStateFromProps. render, componentDidMount)
-   - Third, **update** the component will be re-render if having any change from props and state
+   - Third, **update** the component will be re-render if having any change from props and state or parent updating (getDerivedStateProps. shouldComponentUpdate, getSnapshotBeforeUpdate, componentDidUpdate)
-   - Last, **un mounting** component will be remove when it's not used
+   - Last, **un mounting** component will be remove when it's not used (componentWillUnmount)

 - Use-case of using and not using getDerivedStateFromProps, getSnapshotBeforeUpdate
-   - **getDerivedStateFromProps**: called whenever component is created or update props and state
+   - `getDerivedStateFromProps(nextProps, prevState)`: replace and the same function as `componentWillReceiveProps(nextProps)` that will be removed in version 17 because it's not work in async rendering.
+Called whenever component is created or update props
+      - Use case: use when modify the props like cal something with the props and update it to state

+   - `getSnapshotBeforeUpdate(prevProps, prevState)`: run after UI is updated, run before `componentDidUpdate(prevProps, prevState, snapshot)` but props or state's value is before rendering happen.
+Refer [here](https://viblo.asia/p/tim-hieu-vong-doi-cua-react-16-component-phan-2-naQZRW6dlvx)
+      - Use case: using to auto scroll to position in chat.
+Eg: you have new messages => scrollHeight after !== scrollHeight before update => cal and the different inside `getSnapshotBeforeUpdate` and pass value to `componentDidUpdate` => scroll new message here

 - How are errors handled in React?
-   - NOT sure what kind of errors that is mentioned here.
-Error about the logic, I will use `try-catch` to make sure every error is handle and they NOT make the app crash
+   - Using `try-catch` to handle logical error
    - To handle the condition inside JSX, I always use condition operator (ternary) and that thing makes sure no exception
+   - Can use `componentDidCatch(err, info)`, it's the same with `getDerivedStateFromError` but is called during "commit" phase so can run side-effect like logging
+   - For common, we can use `getDerivedStateFromError(error)` and return value to update state.
+We can depend on this state value to handle UI error or not
+      *Document: getDerivedStateFromError is invoked after an error has been thrown by a descendant component.
+It receives the error that was thrown as a parameter and should return a value to update state.*

 - What is React events?
 React events and HTML events differences?
    - HTML access real DOM and React access Virtual DOM instead